hms-dbmi/hail-on-EMR/README.md

 See additional instance details at: https://aws.amazon.com/ec2/instance-types/

-2. Grant executable permits to the `cloudformation` script by executing: `chmod +x hail_cloudformation_emr.sh`
-3. Execute the command: `sh hail_cloudformation_emr.sh &`.
+2. Execute the command: `sh hail_cloudformation_emr.sh`.
 The EMR creation takes between 5-7 minutes.
 The installation log file is located at `tail -f /tmp/cloudcreation_log.out`; the logs are available, under the same path, at both the local installation computer and at the master node of your EMR
-4. You can check the status of the EMR creation at: https://console.aws.amazon.com/elasticmapreduce/home?region=us-east-1.
+3. You can check the status of the EMR creation at: https://console.aws.amazon.com/elasticmapreduce/home?region=us-east-1.
 The EMR is successfully created once it gets the status `Waiting`.
 After created, allow ~20 minutes for all the programs to install.
 All the programs are installed automatically
-5. To obtain the **DNS** (to `ssh` in to the master node) and the **public IP** of the Master node (required to connect to the `JupyterNotebook`), from the terminal execute:
+4. To obtain the **DNS** (to `ssh` in to the master node) and the **public IP** of the Master node (required to connect to the `JupyterNotebook`), from the terminal execute:
 ```bash
 tail -4 /tmp/cloudcreation_log.out | head -2
 ```